the1lab/1lab/src/1Lab/Data/Bool.lagda.md

   g (snd the-iso) (lift true)  = ua (not , isEquiv-not)
 ```

-The inverse is determined by the same rule, just backwards.
+The inverse is determined by the same rule, but backwards.
 That's why
 it's an inverse!
 Everything computes in a way that lines up to this
 function being a `right-inverse`{.Agda} on the nose.